trailfrenzy/SIwithET/README.md

 The recommended practical system of units of measurement is the International System of Units *(Système International d'Unités)*, with the international abbreviation SI.
 The SI is defined by the [SI Brochure](https://www.bipm.org/en/publications/si-brochure/), which is published by the BIPM (Bureau International des Poids et Measures).

+The US Goverment also has information dedicated to units of measurment at (https://www.nist.gov/pml/weights-and-measures/metric-si/si-units).

 SI has 7 base units (time, length, mass, electric current, thermodynamic temperature, amount of susbance, luminous intensity).
 The [base units](https://www.bipm.org/en/measurement-units/) are defined here in more detail.
 The current version of the **System Of Units (SOU)** library only represents 5 of 7 base units (time, length, mass electric current, thermodynamic temperature) with the other two planned for future releases of the library.

 # Use of the SOU Library